Keep Calm and Regulate On(line)?

 Confirmed Speakers

-• Prof. Richard Lopez (Worcester Polytechnic Institute)
+• Dr. Richard Lopez (Worcester Polytechnic Institute)

 Information and Agenda